jackdelahunt/survey-json-schema/README.md

 ## How this works

 Library can be used to build interactive mode for golang terminal applications like Cobra (<https://github.com/spf13/cobra>) etc.
-Library uses JSON schema as specification for questions and survey go library to execute them (<https://github.com/AlecAivazis/survey>)
+Library uses JSON schema as specification for questions and survey go library to execute them (<https://github.com/AlecAivazis/survey>).
-As result developers will get JSON files containing answers from the user that conform to specified JSON schema.
+Developers will get JSON files containing answers from the user that conform to specified JSON schema.

 In typical execution library will: